colejarczyk/doc/api/authorization.rst

 Permanent token
 ---------------

-Permanent token is a constant string value assigned to the admin account in the Open Loyalty or constant value which is not related to real user and is stored in configuration.
+A permanent token is a constant string value assigned to the admin account in Open Loyalty or a constant value which is not related to a real user and is stored in the configuration.

-Creating a permanent token in configuration
+Creating a permanent token in the configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to activate configuration access token you need to add to Symfony config value
+In order to activate a configuration access token, you need to add to a Symfony config value

 .. code-block:: text